-- Rome to Cinque Terre: +-400km (250 miles), 4,5 h by car and about 4h by train.
+- Rome to Cinque Terre: +-400km (250 miles), 4,5 hours by car and about 4 hours by train.

-- Milan to Cinque Terre: +-200km (125 miles), 2,5 h by car and about 3-4 h by train.
+- Milan to Cinque Terre: +-200km (125 miles), 2,5 hours by car and about 3-4 hours by train.

-- Florence to Cinque Terre: +-150km (95 miles), 1h45 by car and about 2,5 h by train.
+- Florence to Cinque Terre: +-150km (95 miles), 1h45 by car and about 2,5 hours by train.

-What is the nearest airport to Cinque Terre
+What is the Nearest Airport to Cinque Terre

 The nearest airports for Cinque Terre are in Pisa and Genoa.
 Also Milan and Florence can be good options, especially if you consider renting a car and discovering the other areas as well.

-How to get to Cinque Terre
+How to Get to Cinque Terre:

-Below you can find detailed explanation about the best way to get to Cinque Terre and how to get around.
+Below you can find a detailed explanation about the best way to get to Cinque Terre and how to get around.

-Visiting Cinque Terre by train
+Visiting Cinque Terre by Train

 The nearest big train station where you will have to change the train if coming from most other towns is in La Spezia.
-From La Spezia it is just 8 minutes by train to the first Cinque Terre village – Riomaggiore.
+From La Spezia, it is just 8 minutes by train to the first Cinque Terre village – Riomaggiore.

 The distances between the five villages are very small and the train ride only takes a few minutes.
-Trains run at regular intervals, starting from around 4AM till after midnight.
+Trains run at regular intervals, starting from around 4 AM till after midnight.
 However, on the day when we visited, two out of four trains we took had a delay of more than half an hour.
-They just cancelled every second train; probably because it was low season.
+They just canceled every second train; probably because it was low season.

-Exploring Cinque Terre by boat
+Exploring Cinque Terre by Boat

 Many tourists choose to visit Cinque Terre by boat.
 You can book a day ticket that allows you to visit four villages.
 Why only four and not all five?
 Corniglia is the only village that is located high on the hill and has no water access.

 In high season, there are many companies organizing boat tours to Cinque Terre and the nearby towns.
 Normally you don’t need to book Cinque Terre boat tours in advance.
 I didn’t even find an option to book a boat tour in advance for our trip; most companies only sell tickets at the harbor.
-In La Spezia the boats leave from the main harbor – see the map.
+In La Spezia the boats leave from the main harbor – see the map above.

-Can you visit Cinque Terre by car?
+Can You Visit Cinque Terre by Car?

 The simple answer is yes, technically it is possible to get to Cinque Terre by car.
 However, I really wouldn’t advise visiting the villages of Cinque Terre by car.
 Cinque Terre roads are narrow, parking – nearly impossible, and driving between the villages would take you forever and would leave you frustrated.

 One of the best places to stay in Cinque Terre with a car is Monterosso al Mare.

-A better option is to park your car in one of the bigger towns and take the train from there.
+A better option is to park your car in one of the bigger towns nearby and take the train from there.
 There is a big parking garage at La Spezia train station, so it is probably one of the best options if you are traveling to Cinque Terre by car.
 (Secret tip: there is free parking space at the Piazza D’Armi – 10min walking from La Spezia railway station).

-What is Cinque Terre card and where to buy it
+What is Cinque Terre Card and Where to Buy It

-You can only buy the Cinque Terre card at the train stations, not at the machines.
+You can only buy the Cinque Terre train card at the train stations, not at the machines.
 In order to avoid the crowds in the morning, consider buying the card the evening before.
 Don’t forget to write your name on the card and validate it before the first use.
 The Cinque Terre card is valid till midnight on the day that it was first validated.

-What to see and do in Cinque Terre
+What to See and Do in Cinque Terre

 As already mentioned, Cinque Terre is famous for its five picturesque villages.
 The main reason people come here is to visit the villages, hike the Cinque Terre trail, or just enjoy the scenery and the beach.